nfisher23/nickolasfisher.com/content/blog/How-to-Provision-a-Linux-VM-With-Kibana-Using-Ansible.md

 $ molecule create
 ```

-First, we&#39;ll decide on the version of kibana we want to provision.
-To keep this compatible with the two posts mentioned above, we&#39;ll choose version 6.4.0, and update the **vars/main.yml** file to reflect the full name of the deb file we&#39;ll be grabbing in our playbook like so:
+First, we'll decide on the version of kibana we want to provision.
+To keep this compatible with the two posts mentioned above, we'll choose version 6.4.0, and update the **vars/main.yml** file to reflect the full name of the deb file we'll be grabbing in our playbook like so:

 ```yaml
 ---